-The College discontinued operations at its North Campus, this campus was sold in June 2023.
+The College discontinued operations at its North Campus.
 This will provide annual cost savings of more than \$400,000.
-Additionally, the College is looking to sell and lease back space at its Lenawee Co. campus.
-This will relieve the institution of long-term deferred maintenance costs, as well as facilities upgrades and maintenance staffing.
+Additionally, the College also sold its Lenawee Co campus and is leasing back space from its new owners, the Lenawee Co.
+Intermediate School District.
+Finally, the College is looking into the feasibility of selling and leasing back space at its other satellite campus in Hillsdale.
+These changes will relieve the institution of long-term deferred maintenance costs, as well as facilities upgrades and maintenance staffing.